finequity/finequity-plaid-frontend/README.md

 - Cache TTL too short or cache not written.
 Confirm `writeCache()` is called.
 - Do **not** clear `subs` when a `link_token` arrives—keep cached data visible until new data is fetched.

+### Recurring subscriptions not being fetched from Pipedream
+- Ensure that workflows have been deployed
+- Ensure that the correct trigger url is being called in React

 ---

 ## Security Notes